 Then I finally went to Uni and studied Acupuncture.

 And I realised how deep the subject really is.

 Acupuncture has a written history of about 2000 years.
 There is archealogical evidence that it’s possibly even older.
 And trust me, the original needles were way bigger and brutal than a hypodermic needle, and you’d much rather an untrained massage therapist coming at you than an ancient Chinese doctor hitting you up with a stone needle!

-But here’s the thing, Acupuncture has been around so long it’s evolved, the needles are amazingly thin (that’s why the chiro’s and physios want to use them), and with the amount of training a Chinese medicine Practitioner has to go through you can barely feel them go in, especially if the Acupuncturist continues there on going training.
+But here’s the thing, Acupuncture has been around so long it’s evolved, the needles are amazingly thin (that’s why the chiro’s and physios want to use them), and with the amount of training a Chinese medicine Practitioner has to go through you can barely feel them go in, especially if the Acupuncturist continues their on going training.
 And that’s just the needling.

 Chinese Medicine has a very thorough diagnostic process including pulse diagnosis, tongue diagnosis, full body palpation, to name just a few.
 This gives an overall pattern to what’s happening in the body, from the structural systems to the functional systems.
 This allows Chinese Medicine Practitioners to see other ailments you may not think related.